riceissa/breathing/index.md

 The other thing I want to say about safety.
 It's not helpful when people just tell you a blanket "if you have health issues, don't attempt this".
 Part of _why_ I'm interested in fixing my breathing is because I already have breathing and other health issues.
 I shouldn't automatically be turned away from trying to solve these issues!
 So, I don't want to _ignore_ safety issues, but I also don't want to give useless cowardly ass-covering safety warnings.
 How to avoid both problems?

+i also don't want to just put a big safety warning at the start, and then not mention safety at all later on. safety will be a concern throughout. but, also, i will have a safety section here to give an overview of what you might experience.

 ## Accidental meditation